rodion-b/tx-parser/README.md

 # Tx Parser Service

-This is a naive implementation of ETH blocks transactions parser service for a subscribred address
+This is a naive implementation of ETH blocks transactions parser service for a subscribed address

 ## Functional requirements